 - You set up an online account to order.
 This link is emailed out to the team.

 - You will have a limited time to place your order.
 (5-10 days).

 - As a reminder, every person needs to order at the very minimum one kit.
 We advise ordering more if you don’t like to do laundry every day.

 - You can see prices on everything when you create an account.
-A kit (jersey and shorts or bibs) costs about $150.
+A kit (jersey and shorts or bibs) usually costs about $150.

 A The team is what you make of it.
 You will need to make an effort to join in on group rides, may involve some driving at times, but it’s worth it to get to know our great group of ladies.
 You can also send out ride invites or plan rides with others, don’t just wait for something to happen and for someone to take you along.
 The team can be whatever you want it to be, you have to be active in it to make it happen.
 Tangibles include discounts on kits, sponsor items, bike related service, parts, bikes, free clinics led by professional cyclists, sports psychologists and leaders in the cycling world.
 You also get access to our communication platforms to coordinate rides every day of the year.
 We also cover team dues to accrue points for team and individual series competitions like Bicycle Racing Association of Colorado’s Best All-Around Team and more.
 You also get peace of mind that you don’t have to coordinate anything (unless you volunteer to do so).
-Race team members get race reimbursement if they hit team requirements and club team members get their dues back if they race 5 times in qualifying races!
+Race team members get year end race dividend reimbursement if they achieve team requirements.
+Club team members get their dues back if they race 5 times in qualifying races!
 But this is NOT why women join our team – it’s about camaraderie and growing the sport, not about how much “free stuff” you get.

 Q Why do I see the team referenced as Colorado Women’s Cycling Project and Naked Women’s Racing?